isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_jan.rst

 Now we have 526 samples that have gene expression and appear in the somatic mutation table.
 We are interested in partitioning this group into two parts: one with a mutation of interest, and one without.
 So let's gather barcodes for tumors with non-silent mutations in PARP1.

 .. code-block:: sql

     --
-    -- Then the first group has non-synonymous mutations in a NAMED gene --
+    -- The first group has non-synonymous mutations in PARP1 --
     grp1 AS (
     SELECT